uio-bmi/IN-BIOSx000/Curriculum/index.md

-# Curriculum and supporting material 2022
+# Curriculum and supporting material 2024

+To be updated.

 ##### Molecular Biology